GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 With that, I spin up my line of rented bots after Daneel deploys them, and they work for 100 hours (100 ticks of the Asimov robonomics simulator).

-The robots managed to produce 400 items for me, and I can sell them for 13.5 MRT per to make the revenue my business needs to stay alive.
+The robots managed to produce 400 items for me, and I can sell them for 13.5 kRT per to make the revenue my business needs to stay alive.

-Isaac (the minting AI) mints 3.6 MRT fresh (value-added to a pile of raw materials, scaled from the cost of the robotic labor that added the value) and distributes the full RoboTorq_out to bondholders in bits as the products are expected to hit the market.
+Isaac (the minting AI) mints 3.6 MRT fresh (value-added to a pile of raw materials, scaled from the cost of the robotic labor that added the value) and distributes the full RoboTorq_out in bits as the products are expected to hit the market.
 The bondholders will spend, invest, or save, allowing the newly minted currency to accumulate for purchase or be leveraged into more robotic labor.

 As a business person, I can use my estimated selling price and the constant cost of robotic labor in RoboTorqs to make business decisions.
 As a Bondholder, you get some of the money that someone else will need to buy my product, which, in turn, drives vigorous economic activity.

 The Bond Network's operating costs recycle into circulation — the money supply remains balanced.

-A few notes on why minting is not (RoboTorq_in + other production costs) (torq - 1):
+Minting is not (RoboTorq_in + other production costs) (torq - 1) because we want to standardize all production costs to the cost of robotic labor.

-- With relatively few humans involved, most of the production costs are paid to other Enterprises for raw materials.
-- If they are also relying on robotic labor to a large degree, very little of their revenue will be going to Bondholders (citizens own a portion of every robot via RoboBonds).
-- If the Enterprise plans to sell the item to Bondholders, the money is already available, and economic activity (competition) is required to move it.
-- If the Enterprise plans to build a large commercial asset, the buyer is likely already arranging financing through a BuyerFunnel the Bond Network's investment house, The RoboFund Exchange.
+---

+**⬆️fat/skim⬇️**

+**Quick Recap**
+- **Goal:** Mass-produce 400 items using a 5 TTP bot over 100 hours.
+- **RoboTorq Inputs:** 1.8 MRT worth of robot labor.
+- **Minting:** 3.6 MRT issued by Isaac to cover the enterprise’s markup.
+- **Total Output Value:** 5.4 MRT (matches expected revenue at 13.5 kRT per item).
+- **Funding & Oversight:** RoboFund/MakerFunnel provides funding; BidNet, Giskard, and Daneel ensure feasibility, audit efficiency, and manage fleet capacity.
+- **Execution:** Bots work full duration, items produced, revenue realized, and minted Torq distributed to bondholders.
+- **Key Takeaway:** By pegging minting to labor cost + agreed markup, the system ensures predictable, transparent production, investment, and economic circulation — without inflating the money supply unnecessarily.

+---

 **Here's how it all works again.**